 Students select at least one of the following:

-Students must complete nine additional credits in Psychology (from the courses listed above and/or elective courses)
+Students must select six additional credits in Psychology courses (from the courses listed above and/or elective courses).

-• Psychology and Social Engagement: A Service-Learning Seminar (PSYC 480) (Prerequisite: Junior*/Senior status and 201). *Juniors may take with permission of instructor.
+•Psychology and Community Engagement (PSYC 480) (Prerequisite: Junior*/Senior status and 201). *Juniors may take with permission of instructor.

 Recommended Course: The Department recommends that students take Philosophical Roots of Psychology (PHIL 322) as their Philosophy requirement for the College Liberal Arts Core.